 Career Job Outlook

-Kindergarten and elementary school teachers face the same projected rate of employment growth as colleagues teaching higher grades — 4 percent.
+Kindergarten and elementary school teachers face the same projected rate of employment growth as colleagues teaching higher grades — 4%.
 As Baby Boomers continue to retire, more opportunities may open up for new teachers to fill their vacancies.

 Requirements to Become a Kindergarten or Elementary School Teacher

 At a minimum, kindergarten and elementary school teachers must hold a bachelor’s degree.
-Employers often favor candidates with a master’s degree in education or who are open to pursuing an MEd.
+Employers often favor candidates with a master’s degree in education, elementary education, or those open to pursuing an MEd.
 Working in a public school requires certification as determined by the state in which the individual is employed.

 Nothing makes a school counselor happier than seeing students succeed.
 To this end, these professionals provide guidance tailored to the needs of individuals.
 They observe and assess students to gain insight into their academic performance, behavior, and emotional state.
 From what they learn, school counselors strategize ways to help.
 School counselors also consult with parents, teachers, and others on the school staff who can offer support.